“The finest workers in stone are not copper or steel tools,

 — Henry David Thoreau

-The badlands of North Dakota are arid, and rain is infrequent.
-However, when it happens, it can be intense.
-And the lack of vegetation also lets the winds have their way with the exposed stone.
-Leave the destructive siblings at play for a few millennia, and nature struts her artistic stuff.
+The badlands of North Dakota are arid, and it doesn’t rain very often.
+But when it happens, it can be intense, and the lack of vegetation allows the water and wind to have their way with the exposed stone.
+Leave the destructive siblings at play for a few million years, and nature struts her artistic stuff.

 Nature has provided a number of these beautiful and unusual artworks in the Western US.
-The best examples are in Arches National Park …
+The best examples are Utah’s Arches National Park …

-A number of specific conditions must come together to produce these unusual formations, which is why they aren’t common.
-However, when nature pulls it all together, the results are wonderful.
+Hoodoos aren’t common, because a number of specific conditions must come together to form these otherworldly formations.
+But when nature pulls it all together, the results are remarkable.

 P.S.
-An interesting aside.
-Did you know that feng shui, literally translated into English means “water and wind?”
+And BTW, did you know that the trendy Chinese term feng shui, literally translated into English means “water and wind?”